terrabyte-tech/terrabyte-11ty-template/README.md

 [steps have yet to be documented in detail...]

 ### How to Use

-- Pull via subtree or install via NPM (coming soon)
+First, bring this template into your project by creating a subtree.
+We recommend bringing the files into a /template folder to manage file diffs later.

-- Override layouts by extending `base.njk`
+If you are starting a new project, you can copy all of the content from the template into the root.
+If you already have content, be sure to carefully diff as you could accidently overwrite your content.

-- Use `site.json` to control fonts, pixel styles, and theme color
+Use `site.json` to control fonts, pixel styles, and theme color.

 ### Version History
 - v1.0: Initial release